How To Find Jobs in India

 The Indian government has recognized 16 languages as official.
 Hindi and English are widely spoken.
-It is no problem to write your application in English, although basic understanding of the Indian language is expected as it is considered necessary to cope with the daily office life and life outside work.
+It is no problem to write your application in English, although a basic understanding of the Indian language is expected as it is considered necessary to cope with the daily office life and life outside work.

 Many people believe that having studied the English language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

-Please be aware that most of successful expatriate professionals are bilingual and many of them bi-cultural.
+Please be aware that most of the successful expatriate professionals are bilingual and many of them bi-cultural.
 Because of that, they can comfortably relate to people from both the East and West.

-Thanks to wide spread of Internet in the urban areas, the Internet is now good place to access employment information.
+Thanks to widespread of the Internet in the urban areas, the Internet is now a good place to access employment information.
 Most websites are in English.
 The majority of them also offer breakdowns of jobs by metropolitan area.
 However, it is always advisable to use as many different job search sources as possible to find open positions.
 Very many jobs in India are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.